Bit-Quill/amazon-timestream-odbc-driver/src/markdown/index.md

-# Amazon DocumentDB ODBC Driver Documentation
+# Amazon TimeStream ODBC Driver Documentation

 ## Overview

-The ODBC driver for the Amazon DocumentDB managed document database provides an SQL-relational interface for developers and BI tool users.
+The ODBC driver for the Amazon TimeStream managed document database provides an SQL-relational interface for developers and BI tool users.

 ## License